bhritchie/service-worker-guide/lifecycle.md

     .then() //FINISH THIS

 At this point you have a service worker registration, an active service worker (assuming this was a brand new worker, and not replacing another worker at the same scope), and a push subscription.

-However, push notifications will not work yet.
+[Actually what happens is that you can't get the notification to cause the initial page to open because it isn't controlled yet - it'll open a new tab instead.
+FIX THIS]

 This is because the page is not *controlled* by the worker yet.
 A service worker only becomes a controller on navigation.
 This means that you'll need at least a page refresh before your notifications start to work—if you have other pages open to the scope you'll need to close them first.
 You can check whether the page is controlled by a service worker by seeing whether `navigator.serviceWorker.controller` is defined.